We must balance a commitment to openness with a commitment to avoiding unnecessary risk for users of widely-used open source libraries.

 No. Chromium once contained a reflected XSS filter called the XSSAuditor that was a best-effort second line of defense against reflected XSS flaws found in web sites.
 The XSS Auditor was removed in Chrome 78.

-People sometimes report that they can compromise Chrome by installing a malicious DLL in a place where Chrome will load it, by hooking APIs (e.g. Issue 130284), or by otherwise altering the configuration of the PC.
+People sometimes report that they can compromise Chrome by installing a malicious DLL in a place where Chrome will load it, by hooking APIs (e.g. Issue 130284), or by otherwise altering the configuration of the device.

-We consider these attacks outside Chrome's threat model, because there is no way for Chrome (or any application) to defend against a malicious user who has managed to log into your computer as you, or who can run software with the privileges of your operating system user account.
+We consider these attacks outside Chrome's threat model, because there is no way for Chrome (or any application) to defend against a malicious user who has managed to log into your device as you, or who can run software with the privileges of your operating system user account.
 Such an attacker can modify executables and DLLs, change environment variables like

 PATH, change configuration files, read any data your user account owns, email it to themselves, and so on.
-Such an attacker has total control over your computer, and nothing Chrome can do would provide a serious guarantee of defense.
+Such an attacker has total control over your device, and nothing Chrome can do would provide a serious guarantee of defense.
 This problem is not special to Chrome — all applications must trust the physically-local user.

 There are a few things you can do to mitigate risks from people who have physical control over your computer, in certain circumstances.